kasbench/globeco-trade-blotter/cursor-prompts.md

 - Please create unit tests for all the Security Type related classes you have created.
 You can refer to cursor-log.md to see what you have created.
 As usual, please record this prompt in cursor-prompts.md and your actions in cursor-log.md

 - Please document the security type in @SecurityTypeController.java  in the README.md

+- In the @requirements-blotter.md , please refer to the ### Blotter section.
+Create the blotter entity, repository, service interface, service implementation, and REST controller.
+Document it in the @README.md file in the same format as the documentation for Security Type.
+As usual, please record this prompt in cursor-prompts.md and your actions in cursor-log.md

+- Thanks.
+Please create unit tests for all Blotter-related classes you just created.
+As usual, please record this prompt in cursor-prompts.md and your actions in cursor-log.md